dotnet/apireviews/2018/System.Device.Gpio/README.md

   extended in the future.
 * What happens if people open multiple drivers or controllers?
 Should we block this?
+* There is no way to read / write multiple bits of a GPIO port at once - the GPIO devices usually consist of ports with certain number of bits (most often
+  8) and accessing the port as a whole is useful in case when it is being used e.g. for parallel data transfer.
+From [@janvorli](https://github.com/janvorli):
+  > I am not referring to I2C or SPI.
+I am referring to parallel output of data
+  > to the whole port.
+GPIO pins are grouped to ports that can be read / written
+  > at once, as I've mentioned.
+So basically, you read / write an 8 bit value
+  > from / to the port and it reads / sets all the 8 corresponding pins.
+E.g.
+  > Arduino has PORTB and PORTD with digital I/O pins and it allows you to
+  > access them both as individual pins like what you propose here and as the
+  > ports as a whole, 8 bits at once.

 Lots of discussion around the factories.
 We'd like to make things consistent between the controller and the pin.
 Also, we'd like to have the pins open ended,